Borough Office will be Closed

 (You may call the office after Oct.
 1st to find the schedule)

 *At NO Time may leaves be raked onto the berms or streets!

-*Leaves may be bagged (in clear bags only- provided by the borough)
+*Leaves that are bagged must be in clear bags only- such as those presently provided by the Borough

 *If leaves are wet, they must be bagged.